ooni/probe-cli/docs/design/dd-003-step-by-step.md

 select an API that is closer to what a typical Go programmer would expect.

-Another interesting observation, in the interest of sanity and reducing code duplication, is that measurex could (and most likely should) be implemented in terms of the existing tracex library.
-So, if we choose to keep using measurex as our mean measurement library, we should probably do this refactor.

 ## Step-by-step refactoring proposal

-I tried to implement telegram using a pure step-by-step approach ([here's the gist](https://gist.github.com/bassosimone/f6e680d35805174d1f150bc15ef754af)).
+I tried to reimplement the telegram experiment using a pure step-by-step approach ([here's the gist](https://gist.github.com/bassosimone/f6e680d35805174d1f150bc15ef754af)).
 It looks fine but one ends up writing a support library such as measurex anyway.
-Yet, as noted above, the API exposed by such a measurement library matters and an API familiar to Go developers seems preferable.
+Yet, as noted above, the API exposed by such a measurement library matters and an API familiar to Go developers seems preferable to the API implemented by measurex.

 There are two key insights I derived from my telegram PoC.